martinjos/scrapy/docs/topics/telnetconsole.rst

 disable it if you want.
 For more information about the extension itself see :ref:`topics-extensions-ref-telnetconsole`.

+Please note that for security reasons, the telnet console will not run as a privileged (i.e. administrative or root) user.

 .. highlight:: none

 How to access the telnet console